nnhiti/google-alert-api/README.md

 service.updateAlert(alert);
 </pre>
 <br>
-Please contact me at nnhiti@gmail.com if you found any issues.
+Please contact me at nnhiti@gmail.com if you found any issues.<br>
 Happy coding.